lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 #### Choice of Space Filling Curve

 GeoMesa supports space filling curve indexes named Z-order and XZ indexes, while GeoWave supports Hilbert curves.
-These different space filling curve implementations have different properties that affect performance, such as the number of false-positives returned and number of duplicate entries to be indexed.
+These different space filling curve implementations have different properties that affect performance, such as the number of false positives returned and number of duplicate entries to be indexed.
 You can read more about these differences in performance characteristics in _Appendix F: Details of Performance Test Conclusions_.

 #### Sharding

-By default, GeoMesa uses "sharding", which is the technique of prefixing indexes with a discrete number of shard IDs in order to better distribute the data across nodes of a cluster.
-There is a tradeoff between increasing distribution while decreasing locality, which has an affect on performance.
+By default, GeoMesa uses "sharding", a technique of prefixing indexes with a discrete number of shard IDs in order to better distribute the data across nodes of a cluster.
+There is a trade-off between increasing distribution while decreasing locality, which has an effect on performance.
 GeoWave has the ability to shard, although in GeoWave it's called partitioning the data.
 You can create a compound index with any of the GeoWave indexing strategies in order to partition.
 Unlike GeoMesa, GeoWave partitioning is not on by default.
-It is also configurable: you can decide on the number of partitions (i.e. shards) that you want, and determine whether or not it's a round robin or hashing strategy that determines the partition ID.
+It is also configurable: you can decide on the number of partitions (i.e. shards) you want, and determine whether or not it's a round robin or hashing strategy that determines the partition ID.
 GeoMesa's sharding seems to only use a hashing algorithm and a non-configurable number of shards.

 #### Periodicity

 To get around the problem of unbounded dimensions, such as time, the concept of "periodicity" is used in both GeoMesa and GeoWave.
 This feature is similar to a shard, in that it prefixes an index.
-A simple way to think of periodicity is that you are binning each space filling curve into one period, for example, for each week.
+A simple way to think of periodicity is that you are binning each space filling curve into one period, for example, for one week.
-In GeoWave, you can configure any dimension to have a periodicity, and a configurable length.
+In GeoWave, you can configure any dimension to have a periodicity of a configurable length.
 You can also configure the periodicity of the time dimension to day, week, month, or year.

 #### Tiered indexing vs XZ index